Join Game Menu

 - Public IP (WAN): This is the address you give people on the Internet.

 - Local IP (LAN): This si the address you give people on your lan in your house.

 You can find this information from within D20PRO by going to Main Menu -> Options -> Network\App -> Get IP Address.

 For people connecting locally (same Lan) give them your Lan IP (assigned to your local machines by your router) address.
 For people connecting remotely (Not Local) give them your Wan IP (assigned by your ISP to your router) address.

 Several things have to happen in order for Direct Connections to work correctly.
 You have to provide accurate information to your players.
 You will also need to 'port forward' the port used via your router.
 You may also need to allow access via your PC firewall.
 Each router and/or firewall is different.
 If you Contact Support for help with Direct Connections, please make sure to include information on the Operating System used, the Make & Model of your router, any Firewall or Security Suite software you are using along with version numbers.

 If you are using TCP/IP direct connections you may find using Beacon easier than fighting wtih Firewalls and Routers.

-Processes the launch parameters and tries to connect with the given information.
+Processes the launch parameters and tries to Host with the given information.